Webcampak/Documentation/webcampak3.x/src/docs/Develop/en_Initial_Setup.md

 [![System Menu](images/webcampak-system-config.png "System Menu")](images/webcampak-system-config.png "Click to see the full image.")

 Webcampak initial setup is complete, you can now start adding sources.

+## Emails

+In its current version (this will be modified in the future), Webcampak is using its Symfony API through its [Swift mailer](http://swiftmailer.org/) library to send emails.

+Webcampak ships by default with our internal SMTP server.
+This server is (obviously) not reachable from the outside and users will need to manually change those settings to their own SMTP server (or even gmail).

+This is a required step for Webcampak to be able to send emails.

+More details can be found on [Symfony's website](http://symfony.com/doc/current/email.html)